comp-methods-fsu-2021/computational-methods-course/exercises/08-01-hugo-website-osx.md

 In GitHub Desktop, choose File > Add Local Repository...
 Select your `quickstart` folder.
 Then, commit your initial changes to master, and publish the repository.

 ### 3. Change the settings on GitHub to publish the site
 Navigate to the repository that you've just published on github.com.
-In "Settings" (a tab on the top right), scroll down to GitHub Pages.
+In "Settings" (a tab on the top right), under "Manage Access," set the site to public.
+Then, scroll to the GitHub Pages section.
 Set the Source as `Branch:master` and the folder as `/docs`, then press Save.

 ### 4. Behold your site
 In a minute or two, your site should be published at `https://<yourGitHubUserName>.github.io/quickstart/`.